intentee/paddler.intentee.com/content/docs/starting-out/multi-agent-fleet/index.md

 ## Creating a multi-agent fleet

 <div class="formatted-text__note">
     In our example, we are starting all agents on the same device, which will work just fine.
-The ideal setup, though, is to have each agent running on its own separate server and to give it several slots to work with.
+The ideal setup, though, is to have each agent running on its own separate server and to give it slots to handle requests in parallel.
 </div>

 Let's add two more agents to the fleet, repeating the step from above, but of course, we will use different names for each new agent.